TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/40 - Matthew/Matthew 19/Matthew 19.4.md

 ---

-And he answered and said, Have ye not read, that he who made [them] from the beginning made them male and female,
+He answered, "Haven't you read that he who made them from the beginning made them male and female,